 COUNTY CLIPPERS: The local basketball organization provides their expertise at our Camp ROC program, working with our youth to improve skills, health and fitness levels, and to develop a love for the sport of basketball.

 JUMPSTART CANADA: This corporate sponsor provides in-kind sports and recreational equipment to Club ROC programs.

 FOOD TO SHARE: This not for profit organization produce prepared food that can be distributed through the food banks and other groups.
+Each month, Food to Share donates 50 – 60 prepared meals to go home with youth in need.
 They work with The ROC youth monthly leading a cooking class, and preparing home cooked food for the Youth Centre.

-COUNTY ARTS COUNCIL: Not for profit organization dedicated to promoting the arts in Prince Edward County, working with our youth on an wall mural in a public space.
+COUNTY ARTS COUNCIL: Not for profit organization dedicated to promoting the arts in Prince Edward County, working with our youth on a Community Art Mural Project in a public space.